TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 6/Deuteronomy 6.9.md

 ---

-And thou shalt write them upon the door-posts of thy house, and upon thy gates.
+You shall write them on the door posts of your house, and on your gates.